jrpool/rallytree/README.md

 RallyTree can perform these operations on a tree:

 ## Tree-copy creation
 This feature copies a tree.
 You designate an existing user story as the parent of the root user story of the new tree.
 That parent must not have any tasks and must not be in the tree that you are copying.
-Only user stories, optionally with their tasks or with both their tasks and their test cases, are copied, but not defects.
+Only user stories, optionally with their tasks and/or test cases, are copied, but not defects.
 In a copy of a user story, task, or test case, the name, owner, rank, and description are copied from the original.

 ## Test-result acquisition
 This feature tallies the passing and failing results of the last runs of all the test cases, and the counts of defects, major defects, and minor defects, in a tree.